factiverse/template-react/README.md

 2. Clone the repository.
 3. Install [Node JS](https://nodejs.org/en/about/).
 The Node Package Manager `npm` is used to install all dependencies and runs the development server to display checkit locally in the browser.
 4. `npm install` within the repository folder.
 This installs all dependencies.
+5. Use either SASS or Emotion for styling:

-5. Install [SASS](https://sass-lang.com/).
-All CSS editing should be done in the .scss files found in the sccs folder and built with SASS into main.ccs.
+- Install [SASS](https://sass-lang.com/).
+CSS editing should be done in the .scss files found in the sccs folder and built with SASS into main.ccs.
 Use the command `sass --watch src/sass:src/css src/components:src/css` to compile scss files into css on changes.
 The .scss files are organized by:
   - Pages (specific styles for each page)
   - Components (reusable like buttons, menu bar, ...)
   - Base (fonts, colors, ...)
   - Abstracts (functions, variables, mixins, ...)
   - global.scss files to import everything of one category
+- [Emotion](https://emotion.sh/docs/introduction) is already installed and ready to go.
+Use the css prop to style elements.

 6. Recommended code editor and useful plugins:

 - [Visual Studio Code](https://code.visualstudio.com/)